The Most Dramatic Wild Card Weekend in NFL History: Records Fall as Chaos Reigns

 Wild Card Weekend 2026 will be remembered as the moment playoff football became something closer to scripted drama than athletic competition.
 Through the first four games of the postseason, not a single contest was decided by more than four points.
 The Bears erased an 18-point deficit.
 The Rams scored with 38 seconds remaining.
 The Bills won on Josh Allen’s first-ever fourth-quarter playoff comeback.
 The 49ers knocked out the defending Super Bowl champions in a game that featured four lead changes in the final quarter alone.
 By Sunday night, the NFL had set records that may never be broken, turning a weekend that typically features blowouts and upsets into the most compelling showcase of competitive football anyone has ever witnessed.

 The numbers tell a story that defies probability.
-Twelve fourth-quarter lead changes across four games set a new record for any postseason in NFL history.
+Twelve fourth-quarter lead changes across four games set a new record for any postseason in NFL history, per Pro Football Reference.
 That’s not just a Wild Card record or a weekend record.
 That’s more fourth-quarter lead changes than any previous complete playoff bracket has produced.
-Three of the four games ended with game-winning touchdowns scored inside the final two minutes, the first time that has ever happened in a single round of playoff competition.
+Three of the four games ended with game-winning touchdowns scored inside the final two minutes, the first time that has ever happened in a single round of playoff competition, according to NFL Research.
 The combined margin of victory across all four games was 13 points.
-The average margin was 3.25 points.
+The average margin was 3.25 points, per ESPN Stats & Info.
 Every game came down to the final possession, and in most cases, the final play.

 The Bears Rewrite Their History